aarpon/hrm_docs/docs/prerequisites.rst

     ; http://php.net/date.timezone
     date.timezone = "Europe/Zurich"

-otherwise you will get following warning every time the PHP function `date()` is called within the HRM:
+Otherwise you will get the following warning every time the PHP function `date()` is called within the HRM:

 ::